Commanvil/commanvil.github.io/posts/chattography.md

 #### Capitalization
 As said before, some words may sound odd when capitalized.
 Especially when you say "Wtf/Omg/Lol" like that.
 It's very disturbing because it's like you're mixing something formal and something casual together into a huge bowl of mess.
 Note that these are only example abbv/words, and there could be many others as well.
+You already know this but I might as well put it here, **CAPS GIVE A STRONG EMPHASIS MUCH LIKE SCREAMING
+SO IF YOU WANT TO READ CAPS READ IT OUT LOUD.**

 <p id="quot"></p>